Kata Inocencio

-Katherine Inocencio ([ɪnɔˈsɛnʃo]; born September 15, 1960) is a broadcast journalist, child rights advocate, television producer and host in the Philippines.
+Katherine Inocencio ([ɪnɔˈsɛnʃo]; born September 15, 1960) is a Filipino broadcast journalist, child rights advocate, television producer and host.
 She was a candidate for Senator in the 2010 national elections under the Bangon Pilipinas Party of Bro.
 Eddie Villanueva.

 Early life

 A graduate of the University of the Philippines, Inocencio joined television network ABS-CBN in 1986.
 She covered President Corazon Aquino as a Malacanang Correspondent.
 She also anchored ABS-CBN's flagship newscast, TV Patrol with Noli de Castro and Frankie Evangelista from 1995 to 1996.
 Aside from ABS-CBN News, Inocencio was involved with ABS-CBN Foundation and produced and hosted its television program, Bantay Bata 163, a docu-drama program that campaigned against child abuse.

 In August 2001, Inocencio left ABS-CBN to join a ministry that blessed Israel.
 She joined the Christian Broadcasting Network (CBN) as Vice President for Production in 2006.
 She hosted The 700 Club Asia on QTV3 with Peter Kairuz, Coney Reyes, Maricel Laxa-Pangilinan, Mari Kaimo, and Felici Pangilinan-Buizon.
 As Executive Producer of the 700 Club Asia, Kata produced several stories focusing on the plight of Overseas Filipino Workers2.

 Inocencio also hosted the talk show Diyos at Bayan with Bro.
-Eddie Villanueva, aired on GMA News TV and GMA Network, from 2004 to 2014.
+Eddie Villanueva, aired on GMA News TV and GMA Network, from 2004 to 2010 from 2011 to 2014.